wp-plugins/fancybox-for-wordpress/readme.txt

 = Suggestions and feature requests? =

 Don't hesitate to email me at jose (at) moskis.net with any thoughts about this plugin, feature requests, issues, doubts suggestions, anything goes. :)

+= How does the plugin exactly work? =

+First the plugin checks if your blog uses jQuery, if not it will load it from the WordPress files.
+Then it will load the FancyBox JavaScript, which is where all the magic happens.
+After this all the CSS code needed to beautify the plugin is added to the page.
+Finally, the JavaScript wait for your blog to finish loading and then it looks for all links where FancyBox can be applied, and adds it.
+And that's it. :)

+== Demo ==

+You can see the plugin working on [my blog](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/) although there's nothing amazing to see, just a FancyBox simple implementation, that's the point ;)

+You can take a look at the code if you're curious, though.
+Most of it is in the Head section of the page.